Augie Garrido

-August Edmun "Augie" Garrido Jr. (February 6, 1939 – March 15, 2018) was an American professional baseball player and coach in NCAA Division I college baseball, best known for his stints with the Cal State Fullerton Titans and Texas Longhorns.
+August Edmun Garrido Jr. (February 6, 1939 – March 15, 2018) was an American professional baseball player and coach in NCAA Division I college baseball, best known for his stints with the Cal State Fullerton Titans and Texas Longhorns.

 Garrido compiled a collegiate record of 1,975–951–9 and retired in 2016 as the coach with, at the time, the most wins in college baseball history.
 His win total was surpassed by Mike Martin of the Florida State Seminoles in 2018.
 He took his programs to 15 College World Series, winning five of them: three with Cal State Fullerton and two with Texas.

 He is often considered the greatest coach in college baseball history.

 Early life and education

 Garrido was born in Vallejo, California in 1939 and graduated from Vallejo High School in 1957.
 From 1959 to 1961, Garrido played college baseball for Fresno State.
 Garrido played minor league baseball in the Cleveland Indians organization from 1961 to 1965, beginning with the Class B Burlington Indians from 1961 to 1962, followed by the double-A Charleston Indians in 1963 and triple-A Portland Beavers from 1964 to 1965.

 After playing for the semi-pro Eureka-Humboldt Crabs in 1966, with Mark Marquess among his teammates, Garrido began graduate studies at California Polytechnic State University, San Luis Obispo (Cal Poly) and graduated in 1968 with a master's degree in education.
 During his graduate studies, Garrido coached baseball at Sierra High School in Tollhouse, California in 1967 and 1968.